techworkersco/twc-site-nl/_resources/works-council.md

 # Works Councils

-Like some other european countries, The Netherlands has a legally enforced structure called an "Ondernemingsraad".
-This is often translated into "Works Council", or abbreviated to just "OR".
-"OR" will be used through the rest of this resource.
+As in some other european countries, The Netherlands has a legally enforced structure for employee representation.
+In the Netherlands, this is called an "Ondernemingsraad".
+This is often translated into "Works Council", or abbreviated to just OR.
+OR will be used through the rest of this resource.

 There are legal rights to the formation of an OR, and in many cases, companies are required to have an OR.
 This resource will hopefully enlighten some common questions around an OR's, how they function, and what they can do for you.